vuejs/vue-test-utils/docs/api/mount/findAll.md

-# find(selector)
+# findAll(selector)

-Returns Wrapper of first DOM node or Vue component matching selector.
+Returns an array of wrappers of DOM nodes or Vue components.
 Use any valid [selector](/api/selectors.md).

 ### Arguments